 He Values Your Family Traditions

-While your family traditions and culture might be very different from the ones your son-in-law are familiar with, he does value who you are and what you stand for and is trying to understand those traditions even more.
+While your family traditions and culture might be very different from the ones your son-in-law are familiar with, he does value who you are and what you stand for.
+He is now trying to understand those traditions even more.

 He Doesn’t Want Your Child to Feel in the Middle